Click on the images help you identify a bur oak.

 Form

-Under favorable conditions, bur oaks can reach 80 feet or higher with a trunk diameter of 36 to 48 inches or more.
-Under unfavorable conditions, shorter in height with gnarled branches covered with corky tissue.
+Under favorable conditions, bur oaks can reach 80 feet or higher, with a trunk diameter of 36 to 48 inches or more.
+Under unfavorable conditions, they are shorter, with gnarled branches covered in corky tissue.
 In dense forests, the trunk is straight with short branches.
-In open conditions, bur oaks have broad tops of heavy spreading branches and a relatively short body.
+In open conditions, bur oaks have broad tops of heavy, spreading branches and a relatively short trunk.

 Bark